ItzLoonie/spicy-mycena-64-patches/README.md

 Orange: Unclaimed Monty Moles

 ## Skip Popups
-Skips certain popups to make the flow of the game better for an Archipelago.
+Skips certain popups to make the flow of the game better for an Archipelago.<br>
 Recommended to use a patch to disable the star spawn cutscene.

 Also removes the need to be near Bowser to make him explode after a fight.